MQTTCool/auth-hook-example/README.md

 ## See Also

-## MQTT.cool Compatibility Notes
+## MQTT.Cool Compatibility Notes

-* Compatible with MQTT.cool Web Client SDK version 1.0 or newer.
+* Compatible with MQTT.Cool Web Client SDK version 1.0 or newer.
-* Compatible with MQTT.cool since version 1.0 or newer.
+* Compatible with MQTT.Cool since version 1.0 or newer.